About the Author

-My name is Glenn Nicholls, I live and work at home in Cambridge and also see people from around the world.
-I’ve been a psychotherapist for over twenty years.
+My name is Glenn Nicholls, I live and work in Cambridge, I also see people remotely from around the world.
+I’ve been a psychotherapist for about twenty-five years.

-Nietzsche would famously ‘philosophise with a hammer’, and yet he saw himself as a psychologist; as the first psychologist.
-Although Nietzsche’s hammer is a delicately balanced tuning fork, it is devastating when it hits the right spot in his reader.
-It had sounded out my motivations and morality and found them both out of tune.
-Every reader is fair-game and they will find no resting place in his writing.
+Nietzsche famously ‘philosophised with a hammer’, and yet he saw himself as a psychologist; as the first psychologist.
+Although Nietzsche’s hammer is a delicately balanced tuning fork, when it hits the right spot it is devastating to the reader.
 And so before I even began my psychotherapy training I’d met my first therapist.

-I later trained as an integrative psychotherapist which meant I was introduced to several schools of thought, in practice my training was fundamentally an experiential learning environment which allowed me to explore and make sense of psychotherapy for myself.
-Psychotherapy trainings are much like having psychotherapy; they’re rigorous and take several years, and are not for the faint-hearted.
+I later trained as an integrative psychotherapist which meant I was introduced to several schools of thought, in practice my training was fundamentally an experiential learning environment which allowed me to explore psychotherapy for myself.
+Psychotherapy trainings are much like having psychotherapy itself; they’re rigorous, take several years, and are not for the faint-hearted.

-Increasingly over the years I’ve become more aware of how Nietzsche’s influence has manifest itself in my work and in my life.
-I had wanted to take this site’s domain name long ago, but it never seemed like the right time and yet I could not understand why that was.
+Over the years I’ve become more aware of how Nietzsche’s influence has manifest itself in my work and in my life.
+I had wanted to take this site’s domain name long ago, but I did not feel I could and yet I did not understand why.
 It is true that there is no such thing as a recognised Nietzschean Psychotherapy, indeed it’s questionable whether such a thing is even possible.
-Whilst this is an interesting question it doesn’t account for why it had taken me so long; the answer is far more personal.
+Whilst this is an interesting question it doesn’t account for my reticence.

-Anyone reading Nietzsche will feel incriminated in some way, and usually in many.
-I don’t think it’s possible to read Nietzsche and not at some point identify yourself as a decadent, a camel, a cabbage-head, a polyp, one of the herd, as having a sick soul, of being a “last man”, and indeed as suffering from ressentiment.
-We are all, as it were, made up of doubt and fear, or as Nietzsche put it; we are “human, all too human”.
+Anyone reading Nietzsche will feel incriminated in some way.
+It’s not possible to read Nietzsche and not at some point identify yourself as a decadent, a camel, a cabbage-head, a polyp, one of the herd, a sick soul, of being the “last man”, or indeed as suffering from ressentiment.

 One repays a teacher badly if one always remains nothing but a pupil.